Steeping the perfect read...

 Roast level is the most reliable predictor of which flavor family will dominate a coffee.
 Across ICB's catalog, the pattern holds consistently enough to use as a navigation tool when reading a bag.

-Medium-Dark (204 coffees): Similar to medium, with deeper character.
+Similar to medium, with deeper character.
 Dark Chocolate, Caramel, Nutty, and Cocoa dominate.
 Fruit notes are largely absent.

-Dark (135 coffees): Roast character dominates.
+Roast character dominates.
 Dark Chocolate, Cocoa, Caramel, Bitter, Oaky, and Burnt Caramel appear most often.
 This is the profile range most familiar to traditional South Indian filter coffee drinkers.

-This light natural from Chikmagalur shows all three notes in the fruity family — dried fruit (Yellow Raisin), stone fruit (Mirabelle Plum), and fresh berry (Strawberry).
+This light natural from Chikmagalur shows all three notes in the fruity family: dried fruit (Yellow Raisin), stone fruit (Mirabelle Plum), and fresh berry (Strawberry).
 Light roast combined with natural processing creates the conditions for this cluster.

 The Specialty Coffee Association's flavor wheel, the global industry reference for this vocabulary, was built primarily from Western taste references.
 Blueberry, peach, apricot, and elderflower are on it.
 Jaggery, tamarind, kokum, and sweet lime are not.